Lydiajoy97/Youth-Club/README.md

 # Contents
 Chat GBT was used to right the contents on the about page.
-The hero image is my own image taken at a previous workplace.
+The hero image on the home page is my own image taken at a previous workplace.

 # Deployment
 To deploy to heroku set debug to false and pushed my commits.